JoeSuber/OpenCV-Max-Build-Package-/README.md

 TBB (Intel Threaded Building Blocks) though, is very much a must-have for your Intel CPU - (and it is open-source now) - use it!   (package is in the list below)

-    todo: figure-out and explain all the pros & cons of cmake-gui options
-    todo: test with openNI - I don't have an openNI device
-    todo: Unicap - mostly a Mac thing, I gather, Ximea, Plantuml
-    todo: PvAPI, Matlab - a proprietary industrial camera, a proprietary math modeling thing.

 The following Build is only tested on Ubuntu 13.10, CUDA 5.5, Intel cpu, with most everything turned on

 --- modern Debian-based installs should work very similarly   -----